Ready to learn how to draw easy flower doodles?

 Practice Your Line Quality

-Your the simplest flower doodle ever will look like an art piece if your line quality is on top.
+Definitely, your simplest flower doodle ever will look like an art piece if your line quality is on top.

 And yes, while shaking hands is a huge issue for most of us, practice makes progress.